clementinise/kc-unicorn/README.md

 * **Config.Strippers**
 List of available strippers for the lapdance
 * **Config.Language**
 Set the language variable that will be used for the locale system.
-For now, qb-lapdance has translation in French and English (fr or en), but you can easily create your own translation!
+For now, kc-unicorn has translation in French and English (fr or en), but you can easily create your own translation!
 * **Config.UpdateChecker**
 Set to false if you don't want to check for qb-lapdance update on start
 * **Config.ChangeLog**